seriousManual/node-piglow-system/README.md

 Parameters (system):

-- `lcm`: each letter stands for one of the diagnostic modules. use the parameter to choose which should be used. if ommitted all will be used
+- `lcmt`: each letter stands for one of the diagnostic modules. use the parameter to choose which should be used. if ommitted all will be used
 - `switchInterval`: specifies the time a module call lasts, default: 10000
 - `pause`: specifies the pause time between to module calls, default: 1000